SBP-Learner/Geometry-Tool/README.md

 # Current Status
 Currently, this website focuses mobile devices and for smaller screen.
+- It is currently a Landing UI page for mobile devices specifically.

+# Future Plans
+ - Add js for calculations
+ - Add more pages of html and css
+ - Add API(Flask)
+ - Improving the Calculator while gaining knowledge

 # Monitor current status of website
 link-[https://sbp-learner.github.io/Geometry-Tool]